 The thing is that you have to fly and spend a lot to get elite status.
 If you do that, fab.
 But if you don’t, I’ll explain how you can get poor wo/man’s elite status, which is to say some of the above benefits.
 Get TSA Pre (or Global Entry), an Economy Plus subscription, and the Chase United MileagePlus Explorer or Club card.
 Those are shitty cards to earn on, compared to the Chase Sapphire Reserve and Chase Freedom Unlimited combo, but they get you elite status privileges without having to earn it, and they also make earning status easier.
 And the signup bonuses don’t suck.
 Let me tell you about these fucking cards.

 MileagePlus Explorer: 30,000 mile signup bonus after spending $1,000 in the first three months, but periodically it’s 50K after spending $3,000; and make that 70K if you’ve been “targeted” (click here to check; h/t The Points Guy).
 You get an additional 10,000 miles each year after spending $25,000, which also waives the “$3,000 spent on United” status requirement.
 You earn 2 dollars per mile spent on United flights, and 1 mile for everything else.
 You get free first bag check, and priority boarding.
-According to those in the know, you also get access to the same extra economy award seats that having status does, though United doesn’t say it anywhere.
+You also get access to the same extra economy award seats that having status does, which is no small thing.
 If you’re chasing status, it might make sense to spend your first $25K a year on this card before switching to your Freedom Unlimited, because that waives the requirement of spending $3,000 on United tickets, and it also earns you 10,000 bonus miles.

 MileagePlus Club: This bitch is $450 per year, and has a worse signup bonus: either $100 after first purchase, or first year free if you already have status and you’ve been “targeted” (click here to check; h/t MileCards.com).
 But this card is arguably what you want for status perks without status.
 You get the same shit as the Explorer, plus 1.5 miles per dollar spent (useful if you don’t have a Freedom Unlimited), special check-in desk, second free checked bag, security fast lane, bags among first ones off the plane, waived award ticket fee if within 21 days of booking — most of the shit that makes status worth having.
 Plus, you get lounge access, which I think is not that great, but it’s certainly better than sitting at the gate or at the food court of lost souls.
 You also get elite status at Hyatt hotels and perks at Hertz, which both have five letters and start with H. And if things go really, really wrong for you, this card will get you emergency medical evacuation.